a discussion about psychiatry, mental illness, emotional problems, and things that help

 Sunday, April 5, 2026

-Chapter 29 - Religion & Nationalism
+Chapter 30 - Religion & Nationalism

 But the same psychological mechanism that creates warmth and cooperation also creates outsiders.
-Fellow citizens of our nation, just like fellow members of a religion, become members of an ingroup, and therefore receive preferential regard, support, and trust compared to outgroup members—"foreigners."
+Fellow citizens of our nation, just like fellow members of a religion, become members of an ingroup, and therefore receive preferential regard, support, and trust compared to outgroup members—“foreigners.”
+Evolutionary theorists have a name for this pairing, too: parochial altruism.
+There is a real possibility that its two halves—generosity turned inward, wariness turned outward—evolved together, each making the other viable in a world of competing groups.
+If so, the kindness and the suspicion are not separate faculties we might hope to prise apart, but two sides of the same coin.

 At its best, patriotism is gratitude and stewardship.
-It is care for one’s home, loyalty to neighbors, respect for institutions that protect people decently, and a wish to pass something worthwhile on to the next generation.
+It is care for one’s home, loyalty to neighbours, respect for institutions that protect people decently, and a wish to pass something worthwhile on to the next generation.
 At its worst, patriotism becomes collective vanity.
 The nation stops being a practical civic arrangement and starts to feel almost sacred—above criticism, above humility, perhaps even above ordinary morality.
 The home group is imagined to be uniquely virtuous, uniquely wronged, or uniquely deserving.
 Critics become suspect.
 Outsiders become threatening.
 At that point harshness can begin to feel justified.

 One of the great ironies of civilization is that many countries have beautiful constitutions and noble founding ideals while behaving badly toward outsiders.
 At their best, constitutions speak of liberty, justice, equality, dignity, due process, fairness, and restraint of power.
 But the emotional force of these values often applies only to insiders.
 A country may insist that its own citizens deserve humane treatment and equal standing before the law, while showing indifference or contempt toward people outside the border.
 The moral imagination stops at the passport.